 Unsecured Texts, Emails and Paging

 The simplest patient information, such as patient name and telephone number, is considered PHI regardless if this information can be found in public locations like a phone book or internet directory because once there is an association made to medical relevance, this information would be determined to be PHI.

-Many answering services, do not properly incorporate the use of encryption or password protection when delivering important messages containing PHI to the office, doctors, employees, or practitioners.
+Many call center providers, do not properly incorporate the use of encryption or password protection when delivering important messages containing PHI to the office, doctors, employees, or practitioners.
 HIPAA guidelines state that all electronic transmission of PHI must be secure which means securing PHI by encryption and/or password protection.
-Traditional SMS and Text Messaging, Emailing, and Paging are NOT secure due to lack of encryption and password protection.
+Traditional SMS and Text Messaging, Emailing, and Paging is NOT secure due to a lack of encryption and password protection.

-These services are affordable and advertise their ability to overcome the mistakes of the traditional answering service industry.
+These services are affordable and advertise their ability to overcome the mistakes of the traditional call center industry.
 Automated systems lack human interaction that is imperative in the quality of patient care.
-In utilizing any automated service, your patients are forced to speak into a voicemail that is very impersonal and lacks human reasoning.
-Your patients will not have the ability to ask specific questions such who is on-call or what is the follow up status of their first call or if they should go to the local ER.
+In utilizing an automated service, your patients are forced to speak into a voicemail that is very impersonal and lacks human reasoning.
+Your patients will not have the ability to ask specific questions such as who is on-call or what is the follow-up status of their first call or if they should go to the local ER.